Theoretical astronomy: Stellar dynamical time scale

-where R is the radius of the star, G is the gravitational constant, M is the mass of the star and v is the escape velocity.
+where R is the radius of the star, G is the gravitational constant, M is the mass of the star, ρ the star gas density (assumed constant here) and v is the escape velocity.
 As an example, the Sun dynamical time scale is approximately 1133 seconds.
 Note that the actual time it would take a star like the Sun to collapse is greater because internal pressure is present.

 The 'fundamental' oscillatory mode of a star will be at approximately the dynamical time scale.
 Oscillations at this frequency are seen in Cepheid variables.